Cleopatra-Enterprise/Strangler-Fig-Workshop/README.md

 The collection contains a configuration with component IDs which are commonly re-used in the requests.
 You can find the configuration in the `Variables` tab in the collection.
 Authorization is also configured in the collection, so you don't need to worry about setting up the authorization headers.

+> [!NOTE]
+> There is no sample data in the database, so you need to create the data you need to test the application.
+You can use the `POST` requests in the collection to create the data you need.

 ## The goal
 The goal of the workshop is to migrate the application to a service-based architecture using the Strangler Fig pattern.
 Once the migration is complete, the application should be divided into individually deployable services that can be scaled independently.
 The services should be accessible through a gateway that routes requests to the appropriate service.